pydanny/pydanny.github.com/pages/upcoming.rst

 There are blog posts that I've got in the works but haven't been posted yet:

-* Lakshman Prasad's python-rest
-* Originate Ballmer-peak-a-thon
+* The Story of PyCon Philippines
+* DjangoCon Europe 2012 Review
 * PyCon New Zealand 2011 Review
-* PyCon US 2012 Review
 * Recap of LA Open Source Sprint
-* Another about DjangoCon
+* Review of some books
-* Cartwheel Academy
+* Art Basel
+* Class Based View stuff